Affine Grassmannians of group schemes and exotic principal bundles over A^1: Introduction

 \section{Introduction}

+In 1976 Daniel Quillen and Andrei Suslin independently proved a conjecture of Serre that an algebraic vector bundle over an affine space is algebraically trivial (see~\cite{QuillenOnSerre,SuslinOnSerre}).
+A few years earlier, Hyman Bass (see~\cite[Problem~IX]{BassKTheory}) asked a more general question (see also~\cite{QuillenOnSerre}): Let $R$ be a regular ring, is every vector bundle over $\A^1_R:=\spec R[t]$ isomorphic to the pullback of a vector bundle over $\spec R$?
+This is now known as Bass--Quillen problem.
+Note that it is enough to consider the case when $R$ is a regular local ring (see~\cite[Thm.~1]{QuillenOnSerre}).
+The problem was solved by Hartmut Lindel in~\cite{LindelOnBassQuillen} in the geometric case, that is, when $R$ is a localization of a $k$-algebra of finite type, where $k$ is a field.

-Consider a regular local $k$-algebra $R$, where $k$ is an infinite field of arbitrary characteristic.
-Set $U=\spec R$ and let $\bG$ be a simple simply-connected group scheme over $U$.
-Let $\cE$ be a principal $\bG$-bundle over the affine line $\A^1_U$ (that is, $\cE$ is a principal $p_U^*\bG$-bundle, where $p_U:\A^1_U\to U$ is the projection).
+We can ask a more general question: consider a regular local $k$-algebra $R$ and let $\bG$ be a simple simply-connected group scheme over $R$. \begin{question} Let $\cE$ be a principal $\bG$-bundle over the affine line $\A^1_R$.
+Is $\cE$ isomorphic to the pullback of a principal $\bG$-bundle over $\spec R$? \end{question}

+Using the standard relation between principal $SL(n,R)$-bundles and rank $n$ vector bundles, we see that the above question reduces to the Bass--Quillen problem (=Lindel's Theorem if $R$ is of essentially finite type), when $\bG$ is the special linear group.

+Note that the answer to Question~\ref{question2} is positive if $R$ is a perfect field by a theorem of Raghunathan and Ramanathan (see~\cite{RagunathanRamanthan} and~\cite{GilleTorseurs}).
+We will see that the answer is in general negative even if we assume that $\bG$ is a split group, and $k$ is the field of complex numbers (see Theorem~\ref{th:exot} and Example~\ref{example}, where $\bG=Spin(7,\C)$).
+To the best of my knowledge such examples were not known before (while examples with algebraically non-closed $k$, e.g.~$k$ being the field of real numbers, were known before, see Remark~\ref{rem:CounterExamples}\eqref{rem:Parimala}).

+The principal bundles over $\A^1_R$ we construct have the following property: they are isomorphic to the pullback of principal bundles over $\spec R$ on the complement of a subscheme in $\A^1_R$ finite over $\spec R$.
+In this case, replacing the group scheme $\bG$ by a strongly inner form and `twisting' the bundle we may assume that the bundle is trivial away from the subscheme (see the proof of Theorem~\ref{th:exot} for details).
+Thus we arrive at the following question.

-\begin{question} Assume that $\cE$ is trivial on the complement of a subscheme finite over~$U$.
-Does this imply that $\cE$ is trivial? \end{question} A positive answer to this question was obtained in~\cite[Th.~1.3]{PaninStavrovaVavilov} in the case, when the group scheme $\bG$ is isotropic.
+\begin{question} Let $\cE$ be a principal $\bG$-bundle over the affine line $\A^1_R$.
+Assume that~$\cE$ is trivial on the complement of a subscheme finite over~$\spec R$.
+Does this imply that $\cE$ is trivial? \end{question} A positive answer to this question was obtained in~\cite[Thm.~1.3]{PaninStavrovaVavilov} in the case, when the group scheme $\bG$ is isotropic.
 Using the technique of nice triples (similar to standard triples of Voevodsky), Panin, Stavrova, and Vavilov derived from this statement \emph{the conjecture of Grothendieck and Serre on principal bundles\/} for isotropic group schemes (see Section~\ref{subsect:GrSerre} for more details).